About us

 - A brightly colored swim cap and swim buoy are required for safety/visibility.

 - In order to participate in any Seattle Triathlon Group event, you must sign our electronic waiver.
-Waivers only need to be signed once per calendar year or if your contact info has changed.
-As this is early season, if you participated in an event with us in 2024 you likely still have an active waiver from last year - you can login to your account at https://www.seattletri.org/dashboard to check.
+Waivers only need to be signed once per year or if your contact info has changed.
+You can login to your account at https://www.seattletri.org/dashboard to check if you have a waiver completed.
 I will only be accepting electronic waivers - please complete the waiver ahead of time!
 No waiver, no swim!

 - Our Open Water Swims (OWS) are non-lifeguarded, swim-at-your-own-risk events.
 As such, it is imperative that you be certain of your comfort level and ability to OWS.
 These are not designed for, nor should they be used for learning how to swim, or for inexperienced open water swimmers.
 An inexperienced OWS is a danger to themselves, and those around them.
 If you are not certain about your OWS capabilities, we suggest practicing at a lifeguarded swim beach or at a event designated for beginning open water swimming.